sehmaschine/django-filebrowser/docs/index.rst

 Main Features
 -------------

-* Browse your media-directory with the admin-interface.
+* Browse your media files with the admin-interface.
 * Multiple Upload, including a progress bar.
 * Automatic Thumbnails.
 * Image-Versions to fit your websites grid.